 You will need a few specific personal items to be comfortable and safe at work.
 All Junior Rangers wear long pants, approved work/hiking boots (a stipend will be provided), a uniform t-shirt (provided on your first day), and work gloves.
 You will need to carry with you in a backpack your lunch, water for the day, rain gear and sunscreen.
 A safety helmet will also be provided for use during your job.

-Refer to the Personal Equipment List PDF and Pant and Boot Recommendations PDF to help you prepare for work.
+Refer to the Personal Equipment Recommendations to help you prepare for work.

 Bad Weather Policy